San Antonio Texas: Celebrating the Food Scene

 421 E. Commerce

 The Boudros Texas Bistro enjoys prime real estate on the River Walk but location doesn’t mean they can rest on their laurels.
-Gulf Coast entrees like blackened fish fillet and smoked shrimp enchildas with grits still garner high marks on Yelp, Tripadvisor and urbanspoon.
+Gulf Coast entrees like blackened fish fillet and smoked shrimp enchiladas with grits still garner high marks on Yelp, Tripadvisor and Urbanspoon.

 And, even with brisk temps, the restaurant offers customers the option of al fresco dining with heat lamps and Mexican serapes.
 Rather than dine on the patio, our large party enjoyed a catered Boudros dinner at a private event space called the Vault.

 The venue was once the lobby of a restored 1902 Alamo National Bank.
 Massive arched windows, coffered ceilings, and an original marble bar – once a bank teller station, create a unique space to share a prickled pear margarita with ripe gauc.

 San Antonio, Texas

 Don’t let the name fool you – this is more a Michelin-level French brassiere than a local watering hole.
 With only a few hours to spare before my flight home, this was my last chance to share a fusion of Texas-centric ingredients with frites, foie gras and country pâté.

 San Antonio native Restauranteur/Chef Andrew Weissman, an ambitious graduate from the Culinary Institute in Hyde Park opened the reincarnated slanted building in the summer of 2013.